lewiscollard/horsepower/README.md

 Simple, right?
 And from there, it builds its view of the site.
 Drivers, [Darren Brown](https://hp.lewiscollard.com/galleries/drivers/darren-brown/), [Ross Barnes](https://hp.lewiscollard.com/galleries/drivers/ross-barnes/) and [Josh Payne](https://hp.lewiscollard.com/galleries/drivers/josh-payne/).
 Team name: [Team Screamin' Wheels](https://hp.lewiscollard.com/galleries/teams/team-screamin-wheels/).
 (It can support multiple team names, just as it supports multiple drivers, if comma-separated)

-But how does it generate a?
+But how does it generate a unique identifier?
 Simple, the driver taxonomy lives at `/galleries/drivers`.
 It generates a slug from the driver name.

 How does this stay persistent, even through photo edits?
 Well, it generates a unique identifier for the photo, consisting of a hash of a bunch of information about the photo, the date, the slug of the event, and the filename.
 This is unique enough.
 In the case of this photo, the identifier was `ec1fd0-20161015-norfolk-arena-darren-brown-ross-barnes-DSC_0400`.
 And so, and _only_ if the description file does not have an identifier, it _writes that back to the description file_.
 So the one above will look like this: